yen223/yens-blog-v2/app/articles/interesting-things-i-learned-oct-2024.md

 I learned this while attempting to port [Selectable](https://getselectable.com) to iOS.
 The binary format is more efficient if you know, ahead of time, what kind of data you're going to be dealing with.
 However, that is not the case for a general-purpose database-management app like Selectable.

-iOS libraries for database connections are scarce.
-However, I was able to get Vapor's [PostgresNIO](https://github.com/vapor/postgres-nio) to work in iOS.
+iOS libraries for database connections are scarce, fortunately Vapor's [PostgresNIO](https://github.com/vapor/postgres-nio) works well in iOS.
 Unfortunately, PostgresNIO defaults to using the binary format.
 I had to [fork the library](https://github.com/selectable-app/postgres-nio) and replace the default format with text.

 ## Postgres schema introspection
 To find out what tables are available, you can query either